 Can I Change My Billing Cycle?

 Your card issuer probably won’t allow you to change some things related to your billing cycle, such as the billing period length.
-However, one of the things you often can change is your payment when your credit card payment is due.
-You may find that helpful because a different due date could suit your situation better.
-For instance, you can sync it up to fall after you get paid, so you know there’s money in your checking account.
+However, one of the things you may be able to change is the date when your credit card payment is due.
+You may find that helpful because a different due date might suit your situation better.

 Keep in mind that not all card issuers will be flexible with this, and many will only allow you to change your due date within a certain time frame.
 And if you do request a due date change, it may take one to two billing cycles to take effect.
 Hence, you should monitor your statement to watch for the change.